Does Hair Dye Increase Your Risk of Cancer?

-Roughly half of women and about 10 percent of men over the age of 40 dye their hair.
-But no matter how safe companies claim their products are, there are still questions about what all of those chemicals do to someone’s long-term health.
+All of the above is why roughly half of women and about 10 percent of men over the age of 40 dye their hair.
+But no matter how safe companies claim their products are, there are still questions about what all of those chemicals do to our long-term health.
 In particular, can years of permanent hair-dyeing increase a person’s risk of developing cancer?

-Smaller studies have produced a variety of results over the years, but a new and much more comprehensive survey is providing a more complete answer.
-However, not all hair dye is created equal, and it’s important to understand what’s on the market before diving into the research.
+Small studies have produced a variety of results over the years, but a new and much more comprehensive survey is clearing up the conflicting data.
+That said, not all hair dye is created equal, and it’s important to understand what’s on the market before diving into the research.

 What’s the Difference Between the Major Types of Hair Dye?